Una O'Connor (actress): Life and work

 Despite her lengthy apprenticeship, she had attracted little attention.
 British critic Eric Johns recalled meeting her in 1931 in which she confessed: "I don't know what I'm going to do if I don't get work ...
 The end of my savings is in sight and unless something happens soon, I'll not be able to pay the rent".
 Her luck changed when she was chosen by Noël Coward to appear in Cavalcade at the Theatre Royal, Drury Lane in 1933.
-Expressing surprise that Coward noticed her, Coward responded that he had watched her for years and wrote the part with her in mind.
+When she expressed surprise that Coward had noticed her, Coward replied that he had watched her for years and wrote the part with her in mind.
 She portrayed an Edwardian servant who transforms herself into a self-made woman.
 When the curtain came down after a performance attended by Hollywood executives, they exclaimed to each other "We must have that Irish woman.
 That is obvious".
 Her success led her to reprise her role in the film version of Cavalcade, released in 1933, and with its success, O'Connor decided to remain in the United States.

 Among O'Connor's most successful and best remembered roles are her comic performances in James Whale's The Invisible Man (1933) as the publican's wife, and in Bride of Frankenstein (1935) as the Baron's housekeeper.
-She also appeared two films for director John Ford: The Informer (1935) and The Plough and the Stars (1936).
+She also appeared in two films for director John Ford: The Informer (1935) and The Plough and the Stars (1936).
 Feeling homesick, in 1937 she returned to London for twelve months in the hope of finding a good part but found nothing that interested her.
 While in England she appeared in three live BBC Television productions, including a play by Irish playwright Teresa Deevy called In Search of Valour (1939) in which she played the part of Stasia Claremorris.
 After her return to America, the storage facility that housed her furniture and car was destroyed in one of The Blitz strikes, which she took as a sign to remain in America.